-School Progress, Part B evaluates STAAR (with and without accommodations), STAAR Alternate 2 assessment, and English learner (EL) performance measure results for grades 3-8 and EOC assessment results in all subject areas.
+School Progress, Part B evaluates STAAR (with and without accommodations) and STAAR Alternate 2 assessment results for grades 3-8 and end-of-course in all subject areas.

 Substitute assessments are included in School Progress, Part B at the Meets Grade Level or above standard.